-Objective: Students are expected to be able to understand the basic concept of and electrochemistry.
+Objective: Students are expected to be able to understand the basic concept of thermodynamics, kinetics and electrochemistry.

+Synopsis: This course covers topics on introduction to thermodynamics, kinetics and electrochemistry.
 The concepts of mass and energy conservation (1st law) and reversibility (2nd law) applied to closed and open (control volume) systems.
 Thermochemistry, stoichiometry, chemical equilibrium, reaction kinetics.
 Relations between state functions and their derivatives.
 Total differentials, partial differentials and their meaning.
 Introductory description of thermodynamic energy functions (U, H, A and G), departure functions and thermodynamic reference states.
 Kinetics of reaction-effects of reactant and product concentration, determination order of reaction, effect of temperature on reaction kinetics, activation energy, catalysis.
-Electrolytes, conductance, electrode potentials, Galvanic cell, determination of emf electrode potential, thermodynamics of electrochemical cell, Nersnt equation , Electrolysis, Faraday's Law.
+Electrolytes, conductance, electrode potentials, Galvanic cell, determination of emf electrode potential, thermodynamics of electrochemical cell, Nersnt equation .

+Electrolysis, Faraday's Law.